VEAF/VEAF-Demo-Mission/README.md

 This mission uses the normalizer and radio preset editor tools, also found in the [VEAF Mission Creation Tools framework](https://github.com/VEAF/VEAF-Mission-Creation-Tools/tree/master/mission-editor-tools)

+## Templates

+Empty templates with preset triggers on different terrains can be found in the `templates` folder.

 ## Prerequisites

 * 7za from the [7-Zip Extra: standalone console version](https://www.7-zip.org/a/7z1900-extra.7z)